rnasterofmysea/Fishbowl-Auto-Management-System/README.md

   - Measuring turbidity & sensor to judge water pollution degree
   - Operating water pump if water pullution degree is over
-  - Absorbing water from water tank (which planted water plant)
+  - Absorbing water from water tank (which planted waterplant)

 ## 4. Water Level Management System

+  - Measuring water level
+  - Operating water pump if water level is lower than common level
+  - If water level is not filled, alert user to notice it

 ## 5. PH Level Management System

+ - Measuring & monitoring PH level
+ - If ph level is caution level, drop water quality medicine

 # System Configuration